Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/s/snappy/README.md

   * We also added an option to install in lib instead of lib64 as almost all of the other packages also install in lib.

+### 1.1.9 from CPE 21.12 on

+  * Went to 1.1.9 but used the fix from the EasyBuilders EasyConfig to avoid the use of the Google tools